samscibelli/samscibelli.github.io/_pages/teaching.md

 # ASTR 5340: Introduction to Radio Astronomy

-Astronomy 5340 is a one-semester course in radio astronomy intended for astronomy graduate students, astrochemistry graduate students, and advanced undergraduates with a strong background in physics.
-It centers around the text, "Essential Radio Astronomy" by James J. Condon and Scott M. Ransom (content is available [online](https://science.nrao.edu/opportunities/courses/era))
+Astronomy 5340 is a one-semester UVa course in radio astronomy intended for astronomy graduate students, astrochemistry graduate students, and advanced undergraduates with a strong background in physics.
+It centers around the text, "Essential Radio Astronomy" by James J. Condon and Scott M. Ransom (content is available [online](https://science.nrao.edu/opportunities/courses/era)).
+The Fall 2024 class was co-taught by myself, Samantha Scibelli, and Jim Braatz.

 ![GBT group](/images/IMG_1223.jpeg)